Light Station Stories

 http://sies.pastperfectonline.com/ Online digital photo collection from the Swan’s Island Historical Society

-www.swansisland.org Town website – historic photos and stories
+www.swansisland.org Town website – historical photos and lighthouse stories

-http://si.mainememory.net/page/3096/display.html Narrative history of Swan’s Island, special exhibits on specific topics of island history, current historical work and projects.
+http://si.mainememory.net/page/3096/display.html Narrative history of Swan’s Island, special exhibits on specific topics of island history, current historical work, stories, and projects.
 Includes audio and photographs.